jethrojones/website/_notes/Magic Mind.md

 {% if page.image %} <img src="{{ page.image }}" alt=""> {% endif %}
-Magic Mind reached out to me about a sponsorship for my podcast.
+Magic Mind reached out to me about a sponsorship for my [[5 Best RTI Episodes on Transformative Principal|podcast]].

 And, since one of my goals this year is to experiment and document, I’m going to keep a log of how it works and how I feel while taking it.